 We tested the Alienware M15 R7 with an RTX 3070 Ti GPU at the helm, but considering that configuration comes in at over $2,000 right now, you're getting solid value for money with this RTX 3060 build.
 You're still getting that uber powerful 12th generation processor, and 16GB DDR5 RAM in here.
 We've opted to keep the 360Hz panel we tested in this build - it's only $100 more for the luxury and it really was an impressive display, well worth the cash.

-The Alienware M15 R7 is here to bring the now mid-range line of luxury laptops into 2022's standards.
-With Intel's new 12th generation processors and Nvidia's Ti GPUs at the helm, there's some serious power up for grabs here.
-While prices are looking a little higher than those of the predecessor (especially now that discounts abound on the outdated model), you're getting enough new tech under the hood to warrant the splurge.
+The Alienware M15 R7 brought the now mid-range line of luxury laptops up to 2022's standards last year, and while current sales hold out it's the go-to for anyone after a performance punching machine in 2023.
+With Intel's 12th generation processors and Nvidia's Ti GPUs at the helm, there's some serious power up for grabs here.

 Read more: Alienware M15 R7 review